lmiller1990/design-pattenrns-for-vuejs/src/pdf/RENDER-FUNCTIONS.md

 ## Exercises

-- Attempt to refactor the other examples throughout this book to use setup functions that render using `h` instead of `vue` files (these are not included in the solutions - you can email me if you want help writing a specific example using TypeScript and `setup`).
+- Attempt to refactor the other examples in this book to use setup functions that render using `h` instead of `vue` files (these are not included in the solutions - you can email me if you want help writing a specific example using TypeScript and `setup`).

 You can find the completed source code in the [GitHub repository under examples/render-functions](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code):
 \newline